Ramadan in Dubai 2024: Unmissable Festivities Await!

-As Dubai is filled with cultures and traditions, it is important to know about the traditions being followed during Ramadan.
+As Dubai is filled with cultures and traditions, knowing the traditions followed during Ramadan is essential.

 This is the early meal which takes place before the dawn cracks.
 Muslims gather, just woken up from their sleep, to call for prayer and partake in Suhoor.
 In this, they prepare for the day of fast.

 Siyam is the period of fasting which happens in a day.
 It is the time when Muslims refrain from consuming anything, even water.
 They do this between the hours of sunrise and sunset.
-They are also supposed to refrain themselves from any sort of bad thoughts.
+They are also supposed to refrain from any evil thoughts.
 This is the way to cleanse their inner selves.

-Iftar takes place at the sunset.
-In this, Muslims take a pause and join each other for a feast.
-This is the time when they break their fast and it is traditionally done with a sip of water.
+Iftar takes place at sunset.
+In this, Muslims pause and join each other for a feast.
+This is when they break their fast, traditionally done with a sip of water.

-Taraweeh is the prayers that hold the utmost significance for Muslims.
-Muslims read one-third of the Quran every day, so by the end of Ramadan, the whole book has been recited.
+Taraweeh is the prayer that holds the utmost significance for Muslims.
+Muslims read one-third of the Quran daily, so by the end of Ramadan, the book has been recited.

-Charity is one of the most important parts of Ramadan.
+Charity is one of the most essential parts of Ramadan.
 A whole lot of organizations and individuals set up charities to help the ones who are less fortunate.

 Ramadan in Dubai is an enchanting blend of traditions, spirituality, and contemporary charm.
 The city's celebrations, cultural events, and acts of charity create an unforgettable experience for everyone in this holy month.
 From the bustling Ramadan markets to the serene ambience of mosques, Dubai embraces the true essence of this sacred time, spreading harmony and unity among its diverse residents and visitors.